 - Apply before

-DisciplinesPublic Health Dentistry Health Sciences View 1605 other Masters in Health Sciences in United States
+DisciplinesPublic Health Dentistry Health Sciences View 79 other Bachelors in Dentistry in United States

 We are not aware of any academic requirements for this programme.

 - Applicants to any program must submit copies of high school transcripts, high school diploma, HiSET, or GED scores to Admissions.
 These records must be final and include the completion/graduation date.
 High schools must be accredited by the appropriate state office of public instruction.

 - Home school students must furnish the same application materials as other applicants.
 If their diploma has not been issued by an accredited homeschool academy, then they must submit a diploma or final high school transcript that is signed by the primary (home) instructor and notarized.

 - *If a high school transcript, diploma, or equivalency record cannot be produced, proof of high school equivalency may be met if a student has completed an associate’s, bachelor’s or master’s degree from a Regionally Accredited institution.
 Documentation of the previous degree is required AND must be on an official transcript on file with the GFC MSU Registrar’s Office.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.

 Apply and win up to €10000 to cover your tuition fees.